 be an objective record of the past based on verifiable facts, myths embody a culture's values and often explain the origins of humans and the natural world.
 Myths are important because they provide a sense of unique heritage and identity.
-Contemporary Ecuadorian folklore combines elements of pre-Columbian mythology (see Religion and Spirituality) with heroic narratives of resistance to Spanish colonial rule.
+Contemporary Ecuadorian folklore combines elements of pre-Columbian mythology (see p.
+1-2 of Religion and Spirituality) with heroic narratives of resistance to Spanish colonial rule.